-Maskless lithography applications (e.g., Direct Imaging equipment and Maskless Aligners), 3D Printing, and Computer-to-Screen (CtS) printing are increasingly gaining track in the industry.
-All maskless exposure systems heavily rely on Digital Mirror Devices (DMD) like Texas Instruments’ DLP® chipsets.
-TI developed the DLP® technology initially to create state-of-the-art systems for digital cinema projection.
-In industrial applications, these high-resolution optical MEMS replace conventional masks to expose structures on substrates with UV-sensitive coatings, resins, or resists.
-Using DMDs instead of physical photomasks adds remarkable flexibility to the process: Rethink your photolithography or printing application with instant changeovers of exposure patterns that are dynamically controllable.
+Direct imaging equipment, maskless aligners, and other maskless lithography tools are gaining traction in the industry.
+The same goes for 3D and computer-to-screen (CtS) printing.
+All maskless exposure systems rely on digital mirror devices (DMD) such as Texas Instruments’ DLP® chipsets.
+TI developed DLP® technology to create state-of-the-art digital cinema projection systems.
+In industrial use cases, these high-resolution optical MEMS replace conventional masks serve to expose structures on substrates with UV-sensitive coatings, resins, or resists.
+DMDs can bring the benefits of far greater flexibility to your process: Why not ditch the physical photomasks and reinvent your photolithography or printing with instant, dynamically controllable changeovers of exposure patterns?

-Recent developments in UV-LED technology have spawned high-performance emitters covering the spectral range of conventional mercury arc discharge lamps.
-Combining these emitters in a UV-LED DMD Illuminator has the advantage of delivering high-intensity polychromatic optical output while substantially reducing the total cost of ownership at the same time.
-Primelite distributes the LumiDL™, among the most powerful DMD Illuminators available based on LED technology.
+Recent advances in UV-LED technology have spawned high-performance emitters covering the spectral range of conventional mercury arc discharge lamps.
+Combining these emitters in a UV-LED DMD illuminator has its advantages.
+This combo tool delivers high-intensity polychromatic optical output and drives down the total cost of ownership.
+Primelite distributes the LumiDL™, one of the most powerful DMD illuminators available based on LED technology.

-The LumiDL™ is among the most powerful DMD Illuminators on the market.
-Its UV radiation output is so high that not only the LED Module of the illuminator needs sophisticated liquid cooling, but the DLP® chipset as well.
+The LumiDL™ is among the most powerful DMD illuminators on the market.
+Its UV radiation output is so high that the illuminator’s LED module requires sophisticated liquid cooling, as does the DLP® chipset.

 Resins for 3D printing perform best when exposed at 385 or 405 nm.
-Hence, using a corresponding high-power monospectral DMD Illuminator configuration makes perfect sense in DLP®-based 3D printers.
+With that in mind, using a high-power monospectral DMD illuminator configuration makes perfect sense for DLP®-based 3D printers.

 The situation is different for maskless lithography applications: Many resists originate from the discharge lamp era, and curing results benefit from strong broadband radiation.
-Considering this, LumiDL™ DMD Illuminators are available with any combination of 365, 385, 405, and 436 nm emitters.
+This is why LumiDL™ DMD illuminators are available with any combination of 365, 385, 405, and 436 nm emitters.